-The school currently provides for 4 to 10 year old children but an additional cohort age 10-11 (Year 6) is to be added in August 2017 along with seven other primary schools in the area.
+The school currently provides for 4 to 11-year-old children.
 Houghton School feeds into secondary schools based in Oadby with school contract transport provided on school days.

-Figure A-2-0-1 A view of part of the play areas in the school grounds.
+Figure A2-7-1 A view of part of the play areas in the school grounds.

 There is a single class for each year group and demand for places is high with about half the pupils coming from outside the school's catchment area.
-An additional classroom will accommodate the new Year 6 pupils and the maximum number of pupils attending the school will rise by 30 to 210, seven classes of 30.
+The maximum number of pupils attending the school is 210, seven classes of 30.

 The school is an integral part of the local community and is committed to fostering in all pupils a strong sense of respect, honesty, co-operation and responsibility.
 Importance is placed on developing skills in reading, writing and numeracy and the school offers a creative curriculum through which it hopes to see all pupils realise their full academic, creative and personal potential.
-The school attaches a great importance to its Christian ethos and works closely with the Parish Church of St Catharine to this end but it welcomes children from all faiths and none.
+The school attaches a great importance to its Christian ethos and works closely with the Parish Church of St Catharine to this end, but it welcomes children from all faiths and none.

 In 2016 the school was rated "Good" following an OFSTED inspection.
-It is very likely that the school will convert to an academy school and become part of a Multi-Academy Trust in 2017.
+It is very likely that the school will convert to an academy school and become part of a Multi-Academy Trust in 2018.

-New housing developments in the catchment area will have implications for pupil numbers but it is not expected that this will generate a demand for more than 25 extra places across the 7 year groups.
-Admissions of four-year-old pupils are prioritised in the following order: a) Special Educational Needs, b) catchment area children, c) siblings already at the school, and d) distance from Houghton.
+New housing developments in the catchment area will have implications for pupil numbers but it is not expected that this will generate a demand for more than 25 extra places across the seven year groups.
+Admissions of four-year-old pupils are prioritised in the following order:

+a) Special Educational Needs,

+b) catchment area children,

+- c) siblings already at the school, and - d) distance from Houghton.

 Currently approximately half of the pupils are from outside the catchment area.
 As a result of housing developments in Houghton it is anticipated that the number of pupils from within the school catchment area will increase and it is therefore likely that the number of pupils admitted from Leicester City and its outskirts will reduce.
 Four year olds from nearby villages will not be affected as they will continue to have priority over those from further afield.